Database Systems

 15% Homeworks, 45% Programming Projects, 20% Midterm Exam, 20% Final Exam, +10% Extra Credit (Optional)

-Extra Time Commitments
+Extra Time Commitment

 15-445 is for undergraduates.
 Graduate students should enroll in 15-645.